 - Practical and interactive examples of how to use your product features.

 - Self-service support to drive users to reach activation points and troubleshoot.

 - Listening to customer feedback to improve your product.

 Your community impacts all four.
-The community can act as a hub for customer success and existing customers to onboard new customers, share successes and ‘how-tos’, and deliver self-service support.
+The community can act as a hub for B2B SaaS customer success and existing customers to onboard new customers, share successes and ‘how-tos’, and deliver self-service support.
 Plus, you can use it as a channel for gathering feedback and analysing community data for product insights.

 Communities create a trusted space where customers can meet their peers, talk to internal experts, and gain knowledge they cannot get anywhere else.
 As it becomes essential to a customer’s life, it makes it harder for them to leave.
 That translates to a real revenue boost.
 Just a 5% increase in retention can increase company revenue by 25-95%.